jonoellis/self-isolation/README.md

-# self-isolation
-Some tips to surviving COVID-19 self-isolation
+# Some tips to surviving COVID-19 self-isolation